-We rely on the Internet every day to check movie times, figure out where to eat, and communicate with our friends and family.
-We want tech that has strong, reliable Web browsing capabilities.
-But there are thousands of Web-enabled devices, all claiming that they can give you a great Internet experience.
-How can you tell how good a device really is?
+We rely on web-connected devices to check movie times, figure out where to eat, and communicate with our friends and family.
+But there are thousands of devices to choose from, all claiming that they have great web browsing capabilities.
+How can you tell how good these devices really are?

-WebXPRT is one of the BenchmarkXPRT benchmarks, a set of tools that help you learn how all kinds of devices perform.
+WebXPRT is one of the BenchmarkXPRT benchmarks, a set of free, easy-to-use tools that help you learn how all kinds of devices perform.

 A benchmark, in this case, is a tool designed to test a wide range of devices on a level playing field.
 When you look at results from BenchmarkXPRT benchmarks, you get unbiased, fair product comparisons.

-It tells you how well a device handles web browsing.
-To do this, WebXPRT runs six online tests that simulate the kinds of things you do on the Internet every day.
+WebXPRT tells you how well any connected device handles both common and advanced web-browsing tools.
+To do this, WebXPRT runs six online tests that simulate the kinds of things you do online every day.
 It measures how long (in milliseconds) your device takes to complete each of those tasks.
 Then it uses those times to calculate a single-number overall score, which you can use to compare your device against others at WebXPRT.com.

 It’s easy – no download required!

 WebXPRT will run each of its six tests seven times.
-The small grid of colored squares in the upper right corner of the screen lets you keep track of the benchmark’s progress.
+The line of dashes at the top of the screen lets you keep track of the benchmark’s progress.
+WebXPRT also displays the ratio of completed workloads and completion percentage in the upper right-hand corner.
 While it’s running, try not to touch or click the screen; this won’t hurt your device, but it might affect the results.
-When the center top of the screen says “Results,” you’re done.
-There, check out the score under the Overall column.
-That number is all you need to compare your device against others at WebXPRT.com.
+When you see a check mark and the words “All Done!” the test is finished.
+The score in the Your Score circle is all you need to compare your device against others at WebXPRT.com.
 If you’re interested, however, you can also scroll down to see how fast your device completed each individual task.

-It runs these four tests seven times each:
+It runs these six tests seven times each:

 Individual Test Results: